 |

 I always dreamt of traveling in time and seeing places of old at the height of their existence.
-However, since time travel is still not possible, the closest I got to fulfilling my fantasy was in September 2021, visiting the city of Gyeongju on a day trip from Busan.
+Since time travel is still impossible, the closest I got to fulfilling my fantasy was spending a day at Gyeongju on a trip from Busan.

 Table of Contents